Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Upper bound

 By Lemma \ref{estimation R,D} we know that $\mathcal D>0$ and $\mathcal R>0$.
 So by Mirzakhani's generalized McShane identity (see Theorem \ref{McShane id}) we have

-where $\gamma'$ is taken over all simple closed geodesics of lengths $\leq L$ and bounding a pair of pants together with the union $\gamma_1\cup\gamma_2$.
+where $\alpha'$ runs over all simple closed geodesics of lengths $\leq L$ and bounding a pair of pants together with the union $\gamma_1\cup\gamma_2$.
 By Lemma \ref{estimation R,D} we know that $\mathcal R(x,y,z)$ is decreasing with respect to $z$.
 Thus,